model-checking/kani/rfc/src/rfcs/0012-loop-contracts.md

 Also, once Kani proved that the loop invariant is inductive, it can safely use the loop invariants to abstract the loop out of the verification process.
+The idea is, instead of exploring all possible branches of the loop, Kani only needs to prove those branches reached from an arbitrary program state that satisfies the loop contracts, after the execution of one iteration of the loop.

+So, for loops without break statements, proving post-loops properties with loop contracts is equivalent to proving the properties with the loop abstracted out as assuming the post-states of the loops should satisfying the disjunction of the invariant and the negation of the loop guard.
-The idea is, instead of exploring all possible branches of the loop, Kani can safely substitute the loops with any of program states that satisfy the loop invariants and the negation of the loop guard.
-The requirement of satisfying the negation of the loop guard comes from the fact that a path exits the loop must fail the loop guard.
+The requirement of satisfying the negation of the loop guard comes from the fact that a path exits loops without break statements must fail the loop guard.

-After the loop is abstracted, the program will be equivalent to the following:
+For example, applying loop contracts in `simple_loop` function is equivalent to the following:
 ```rs
 fn simple_loop_transformed() {
     let mut x: u64 = kani::any_where(|i| *i >= 1);